It Took 20 Years: How I Became a Travel Blogger

 While vast information about travel is available across the internet (I know because I often feel like I have searched to the end of it), I struggle to find one resource that helps fulfill my geekiest planning and travel-learning tendencies.

 I keep looking for a site that will help me find the most comprehensive planning resources, the perfect pre-trip books, or best on-the-trip learning experiences for families, and I cannot find it.
-So, I decided to create it.
+So, I decided to create my own.
+Welcome to Gather and Go Travel.

-I hope to give every family a chance to enjoy and learn from traveling as much as we do.
-Thank you for joining us on this new adventure.
+My goal?
+To create a trusted resource where travelers can find what they need to plan the most memorable and impactful parts of their trips.
+I hope to give every travel lover a chance to enjoy and learn from exploring as much as we have through every stage of our travel lives.
+Thank you for joining us on this adventure.

 Affiliate Disclosure: Some of the links on this page may be affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I only recommend products and companies I use.
 And the income goes to keeping the site community-supported and ads minimal.